-This 1985 movie reveals the method in the madness of Bloomberg 2020, SoftBank Vision Fund—and Quibi
+This 1985 comedy helps explain the twisted logic of Bloomberg 2020, SoftBank’s Vision Fund, and Quibi

 Mike 2020

-The parallels between the plot of the movie and the surreal winter of Mike Bloomberg trying to buy the Presidency are perhaps the most remarkable evidence of the Brewster’s Millions simulation.
+The parallels between the plot of the movie and the surreal winter of Mike Bloomberg trying to buy the presidency are perhaps the most remarkable evidence of the Brewster’s Millions simulation.

-An hour into the movie and about halfway through his quest to spend the $30 million, Brewster runs into the rich-guy problem of having his money make even more money, thus putting him in an even-deeper hole to spend everything he has by his deadline.
+An hour into the movie, and about halfway through his quest to spend the $30 million, Brewster runs into the rich-guy problem of having his money make even more money, thus putting him in an even-deeper hole to spend everything he has by his deadline.
 That’s when he flips on the TV to hear a local news commentator say, “With less than two weeks remaining until the election this station is sorry to report that it finds itself unable to endorse either of the candidates for Mayor of New York . . . .
 In the view of this station, the only issue being raised by the Heller-Salvino debate is whether the City of New York is for sale and just how much slush money it’ll take to buy it.”

 Of course!
 What better way to drain a bank vault of cash than to launch a self-funded run for office?
 (Tom Steyer can tell you that.
 Another Brewster’s Millions, to be sure.)
 Almost immediately after Brewster enters the mayoralty campaign, he’s plastered his ads everywhere encouraging people to vote “none of the above.”
-His spending is so omnipresent that the film’s villains lament that Brewster is not only buying prime-time on every station, but he’s buying ads in all 50 states, just in case there’s a New Yorker on vacation who might see it.
+His spending is so omnipresent that the film’s villains lament that Brewster is not only buying prime time on every station, but he’s buying ads in all 50 states, just in case there’s a New Yorker on vacation who might see it.

 Bloomberg bought a 60-second Super Bowl ad.
 He bought Instagram influencers.
 He advertised during his second debate appearance last week, which was weird!
 He cut an ad with dogs endorsing him.
-He bought three minutes of prime-time on two networks on Sunday night to address the nation about coronavirus in front of a blurry backdrop that sure made it seem a little bit like he was already President and living in the White House and we just missed it while in our own simulations.
+He bought three minutes of prime time on two networks on Sunday night to address the nation about coronavirus in front of a blurry backdrop that sure made it seem a little bit like he was already president and living in the White House and we just missed it while in our own simulations.
 On last week’s episode of The Underculture, comedian and impressionist James Adomian’s podcast, he satirized the Bloomberg ad strategy by having him buy ad time within his own ad.

 The former New York City Mayor packed campaign events with lavish catering, offering potential voters (and the media) BBQ sliders and bottomless caipirinha pitchers.
 When Brewster does the exact same thing in the movie, he whips a crowd into a raucous call-and-response by saying, “I want to ask a question: Who’s buying the booze?”